 Alsos House is a rustic family-run lodge offering rooms and apartment-styled lodgings for budget travelers, single or family/friends.
 Resting a stone’s throw from one of Meteora’s rocks, it’s tucked into the valley for a peaceful and private experience.

-Contents for Alsos House: A cozy stay in Kalampaka, Meteora
+Table of Contents: Alsos House: A cozy stay in Kalampaka, Meteora

 Located in the main town of Kalampaka, Alsos House is a 10-15 minute walk from the town center.
 Kalampaka overall, is such a small town that most locals will say it’s safe to walk alone, even at night.
 Perhaps that has some to do with the nearby monastery residents, who have long governed the area of Meteora!
 While the guesthouse’s location isn’t convenient for stepping out for a quick bite at a restaurant, it is convenient if you were planning to hike to the monasteries.
 The start of them are only a 25 minute walk and the entrance to the hike is practically in the neighborhood backyard.